Biophysics Informed Pathological Regularisation for Brain Tumour Segmentation: Proposed Method

 }

 After considering all voxels with total number of $N_{biophy} = H\times W \times D$ in feature maps, the PDE loss term takes the following form:

+$||\cdot||$ represents the norm across channels and batches.
 Additionally, boundary constraints are specified to model the diffusion process accurately, ensuring the diffusion remains non-negative and aligns with the spatial domain of the brain within the feature maps.
 Here, this can be describe by the following formula: {

 }

 The corresponding boundary constraints take the form, with $\mathbb{1}$ indicates the indicator function: